Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Performance Evaluation

 \subsection{Setup and Comparison}

-To demonstrate the performance of the proposed HCRL, we compare the proposed HCRL with the following frameworks. \begin{itemize} \item Retroformer~\citep{yao2023retroformer}: Retroformer is a gradient-based framework, where the LLM is frozen and is used as the policy, while another smaller LM is trained to provide verbal feedback on the decisions based on the reward.
-The authors used Low Rank~(LoRA) fine-tuning technique~\citep{hu2021lora} to reduce the number of parameters to be fine-tuned.
-In our comparison, we use $rank=4$ for LoRA. \item ADaPT~\citep{prasad2023adapt}: ADaPT will first try to solve the task, and if it fails, it will decompose the task into sub-tasks and try to solve these sub-tasks.
+To show the performance of the proposed RAHL, we compare the proposed RAHL with the following frameworks.

+\textbf{Retroformer}~\cite{yao2023retroformer}: Retroformer is a gradient-based framework, where the LLM is frozen and is used as the policy, while another smaller LM is trained to provide verbal feedback on the decisions based on the reward.
+The authors used Low Rank~(LoRA) fine-tuning~\cite{hu2021lora} to reduce the number of parameters to be fine-tuned.
+In our comparison, we use $rank=4$ for LoRA.

+\textbf{ADaPT}~\cite{prasad2023adapt}: ADaPT will first try to solve the task, and if it fails, it will decompose the task into sub-tasks and try to solve these sub-tasks.
 The algorithm stops when the number of maximum recursions, $d_{max}$, is reached.
 Although ADaPT does not execute in multiple episodes, it tries to solve the task $d_{max}$ times.
-Therefore, we do not count ADaPT's results as Pass@1 results. \item Reflexion~\citep{shinn2024reflexion}: Reflexion adopts ReAct~\citep{yao2023react} as the bottom-level actor, which can reason about the current situation and generate tractable reasoning traces.
-At the end of each episode, Reflexion will generate reflections for the episode following a few reflection examples.
-These reflections mainly focus on the details of potentially wrong actions. \item ExpeL~\citep{zhao2024expel}: ExpeL learns from past experiences by storing them in memory and retrieving similar experiences from the memory during execution.
+Therefore, we do not count ADaPT's results as Pass@1 results.

+\textbf{Reflexion}~\cite{shinn2024reflexion}: Reflexion adopts ReAct~\cite{yao2023react} as the bottom-level actor, which can reason about the current situation and generate tractable reasoning traces.
+At the end of each episode, Reflexion will generate reflections for the full episode following a few reflection examples.

+\textbf{ExpeL}~\cite{zhao2024expel}: ExpeL learns from past experiences by storing them in memory and retrieving similar experiences from the memory during execution.
 The retrieval is based on the vector distance between the query and key embeddings.
-ExpeL also maintains a rule set storing the rules summarized from past experiences. \end{itemize}
+ExpeL also maintains a rule set storing the rules summarized from past experiences.